 KEY CUDDLING TIP: If your Corgi stands up and wants to leave, we recommend ALWAYS letting them do so.
 Trying to keep your Corgi around for more cuddles when they want to go elsewhere will only cause additional stress and defeat the purpose of cuddling in the first place.

-According to the American Kennel Club, being affectionate is a core part of a Corgi’s natural temperament.
+According to the AKC, being affectionate is a core part of a Corgi’s natural temperament.
 In fact, they list it first of all a Corgi’s traits.
+Owning a Pembroke Welsh Corgi myself, I can agree.

 Corgis have been around humans for a long time, working as herding dogs long before they had cozy lives on our couches.
 So, they naturally feel quite at home being around not only people, but other animals as well.

 Still, it is up to a Corgi’s owner to make that natural social and affectionate temperament grow and thrive.
-The first and foremost way to encourage a Corgi’s affectionate side is through early and proper socialization.
+The first and foremost way to encourage and bring out a Corgi’s affectionate side is through early and proper socialization.

 The Importance of Socialization for Cuddling